John Frank Morrison

 Major General John Frank Morrison (December 20, 1857 – October 22, 1932) was a career officer in the United States Army.
 A veteran of the Spanish–American War, Philippine–American War, Pancho Villa Expedition, and World War I, he attained the rank of major general and was a recipient of the Army Distinguished Service Medal and Silver Star.

 Early life and education

 John F. Morrison (Note: Morrison's middle name appears in records as Franklin, Frank, and Francis.
 Frank was used most often.) was born in Charlotteville, Schoharie County, New York on December 20, 1857, the son of Hannah (Lamont) Morrison and John Morrison, who served as county clerk.
-He graduated from Schoharie Academy, then began attendance at the United States Military Academy (USMA) at West Point, New York, from which he graduated in 1881, ranked 26th of 53.
-Among his classmates were several men who would attain the rank of general officer, such as Joseph T. Dickman, Francis Joseph Kernan, Enoch Crowder, Edwin St. John Greble, Charles H. Barth, Clarence Page Townsley, Charles L. Phillips, George True Bartlett, Joseph Alfred Gaston, Henry Clay Hodges Jr. and John Biddle.
+He graduated from Schoharie Academy, then began attendance at the United States Military Academy (USMA) at West Point, New York, from which he graduated in 1881, ranked 26th in a class of 53.
+Among his classmates were several men who would later attain the rank of brigadier general or higher in their military careers, such as John Biddle, Harry F. Hodges, Edwin St. John Greble, George T. Bartlett, Charles L. Phillips, Clarence P. Townsley, Joseph A. Gaston, Guy Carleton, Francis J. Kernan, Harry C. Hodges Jr., Joseph T. Dickman, James T. Kerr, Enoch Crowder, Charles H. Barth, Lyman W. V. Kennon and John B. McDonald.

 Upon his graduation, Morrison was commissioned as a second lieutenant of Infantry.